30

 Granting Access to Multiple Keys

-.ssh/authorized_keys file uses simple format.
-If you have multiple users or developers, you need to grant them access.
-Follow the instructions use ssh-copy-id, or you can manually paste it into additional keys one at each.
+.ssh/authorized_keys file uses a simple format so if you have multiple users or developers, then grant them access.
+Follow the instructions use ssh-copy-id, or you can manually paste it into additional keys, one at each.

 After completing the process .ssh/authorized_keys file will look something like this: